guncebektas/meteor-friendly-slugs/README.md

 Option | Default | Description
 --- | --- | ---
-slugFrom | 'name' | Name of field you want to base the slug from.
-Does support nested fields using dot notation for example "profile.name" *String* slugField | 'slug' | Name of field you want the slug to be stored to.
+slugFrom | 'name' | Name of field (or array of names) you want to base the slug from.
+Does support nested fields using dot notation for example "profile.name" If an array is provided slug will be built from field values separated by '-' in the order they appear in the array. *String or Array* slugField | 'slug' | Name of field you want the slug to be stored to.
 This cannot be a nested field. *String* distinct | true |  True = Slugs are unique, if 'foo' is already a stored slug for another item, the new item's slug will be 'foo-1' False = Slugs will not be unique, items can have the same slug as another item in the same collection. *Boolean* distinctUpTo | [] | if distinct = true list of fields of the collection that define the validity range of the distinction *Array of Strings*